JanHerca/urantiapedia/output/wikijs/en/article/Angona_Nemesis_and_the_Solar_System.md

 </figure>

 > “Four and a half billion years ago the enormous Angona system began its approach to the neighborhood of our solitary sun.
-The center of this great system was a dark giant of space, solid, highly charged, and possessing tremendous gravity pull.” (from [UB 57:5.4](/en/The_Urantia_Book/57#p5_4))
+The center of this great system was a dark giant of space, solid, highly charged, and possessing tremendous gravity pull.” (from <a id="a36_253"></a>[UB 57:5.4](/en/The_Urantia_Book/57#p5_4))

 In its account of the formation of the solar system, The Urantia Book credits the Angona system as being the source of an enormous gravitational disturbance that partially disrupted the sun, thereby creating the disk of material that, by accretion, eventually gave rise to the planets, comets, meteors, dust, etc., of our solar system.